tailordev-academy/javascript-react/1-introduction.md

 In the sequel, we will use [NtSeq](https://github.com/keithwhor/NtSeq), a library to manipulate sequences.
-Let's add a `createSequenceFromDNA()` function that returns a `Seq` instance given a DNA sequence string:
+Let's add a `createSequenceFromDNA()` function returning a `Seq` instance given a DNA sequence:

 ``` js
 const seq = createSequenceFromDNA('ATCG');